Cohort#

 Inclusion/Exclusion#

-# Add multiple inclusion criteria
+# Add multiple inclusion criteria at once

 cohort.include_list([